 Anyone that fails to adhere to the code of conduct is subject to penalties that include but are not limited to suspension of any length, complete expulsion for an indefinite amount of time, exclusion from other Play Sask leagues and/or events.

-Teams that default will score a 0 for sportsmanship.
-Teams must maintain at least an overall rating of 3 to play in the finals.
 If a team defaults twice in a season, it may be removed from the league.

 Opposing teams may use the space to practice or scrimmage.

 At Play Sask, we value good sportsmanship, which we define as fair and generous behaviour towards or treatment of opposing players and our own teammates.

 If you see an individual or team consistently displaying good sportsmanship, you can nominate them for a Spirit Award!
 Individuals or teams that have received nominations throughout the season will be awarded with a prize at the last regular season game.

 If a Play Sask member or team displays poor sportsmanship or breaks our code of conduct:

 - We encourage Play Sask members to talk to the individual or team captain in a calm and respectful manner about the behaviour.

 - If the behaviour does not improve, Play Sask members should speak to the league coordinator about the issue.
 The league coordinator will then speak to the individual or team captain, and let the Play Sask leadership know about the incident.

 - If the behaviour does not improve, the Play Sask leadership will speak to the individual or team captain about the behaviour.
 Play Sask will keep a record of the conversation.